|"A good plan violently executed now is better than a perfect plan executed next week."

 bullets, reviving a fallen comrade, seducing impossible numbers of

-Minifig women, etc. If Xena, Jet Li, James Bond, Jackie Chan, or Arnold
+minifig women and/or men, etc. If Xena, Jet Li, James Bond, Jackie Chan, or Arnold

 Schwarzenegger can do it, then the Hero is free to try.